Adele FaceTimes with fans after Las Vegas residency postponement | www.lokmattimes.com

 Adele FaceTimes with fans after Las Vegas residency postponement

-After the abrupt postponement of her Las Vegas residency, Adele had FaceTimed with multiple would-be concertgoers, tearfully apologising and offering free merchandise, drink tickets and even a free meet-and-greet whenever the make-up dates take place.
+Los Angeles, Jan 23 Singer Adele FaceTimed with multiple would-be concert-goers tearfully apologising and offering free merchandise, drink tickets and even a free meet-and-greet whenever the make-up dates takes place.

-As per Variety, on the casino floor on Friday night, some disappointed ticketholders were being handed a phone, apparently by someone from Adele's management team, to have FaceTime chats with the singer, individually or in groups.
+On the casino floor on Friday night, some disappointed ticketholders were being handed a phone, apparently by someone from Adele's management team, to have FaceTime chats with the singer, individually or in groups; the posts were reported by TMZ and the Daily Mail, according to variety.com.

-Another group of fans chant "It's okay!" to a weeping Adele, a pair from New York even offering her advice about waiting until she's ready, and not succumbing to negativity.
+Another group of fans chant "It's okay!" to a weeping Adele; a pair from New York even offer her advice about waiting until she's ready, and not succumbing to negativity.

 "I'm so sorry, but my show ain't ready," she said in the video posted to Instagram.